 I sold some property yesterday and that understandably put me in a good mood.
 If there's better "feel-good" music than disco, I've never found it and I'm not sure I want to.
 So I pulled out this Rhino compilation I recently discovered in a used bin.
 (If you're new to the blog, our motto around here regarding Rhino CD's is: buy it when you see it because they weren't in print for long.
 So I did.)
 This is volume 4 of a 7 CD series.
 It is subtitled Lost In Music, which is taken from the Sister Sledge track that closes the disc.
 It might as well have been sub-titled "Lost in Chic" because there's a whole bunch of Nile Rodgers-Bernard Edwards tracks on this one, including the first six tracks as well as the aforementioned Lost In Music.
 Plus, the two tracks from Change try their hardest to sound like Chic joints and almost succeed; they just need some Nile Rodgers guitar.
 (I'll confess to listening to A Lover's Holiday a bit more than the other tracks as of late.)
 There's some titles here from the 1982-83, a time when disco had left the pop charts.
 I'd rather have late '70s tunes, but I'm not about to turn down some Kool & The Gang.

 Mostly single edits, which isn't a big deal to this guy since I've got the extended cuts elsewhere and single edits mean more tracks per disc.
-I'd mention the outstanding packaging and liner notes, but that's a given when you buy a Rhino product.
+I'd mention the outstanding packaging and liner notes, but that's a given when you find a '90s Rhino compilation.

 The greatest disco CD remains the Saturday Night Fever soundtrack, but this series offers up some strong contenders.
 This volume starts strong, weakens with tracks 13-15, then bounces back nicely.
 Now if you'll excuse me, I'm gonna go turn on my office mirror ball (don't judge me) and dance.